 - I want a frequent flyer credit card with a low annual fee

-- I want a frequent flyer credit card with low interest rates on purchases
+- I want a frequent flyer credit card with a balance transfer offer

-How to compare and find the best* frequent flyer credit card for your needs
+How can I compare and find the best* frequent flyer credit card for my needs?

 The mix of frequent flyer credit cards on the market gives you a chance to compare options and find one that suits your individual goals and circumstances.
 Go through the checklist below to find out what different factors you should consider when looking at credit cards that earn frequent flyer points.

 - The frequent flyer program.
 Choosing a credit card that earns points for a frequent flyer program (or programs) you already use will help you maximise your rewards.
-If you don't belong to a program yet, check which provider you're likely to travel more with.
+If you don't belong to a program yet, think about which program you're likely to travel more with.

 - Points earning rate.
-Check the standard rate of points per $1 spent.
+Check the standard rate of points you'll earn for each $1 spent on the card.
 Be aware that a different earn rate could apply for certain types of spending (i.e. overseas purchases), or if it is a dual credit card that comes with an Amex and either a Mastercard or a Visa.
+There are usually some transactions that won't earn points, such as cash advances, so make sure you check restrictions for the cards you're comparing.

 - Reward values.
 Consider the types of rewards you want to claim, the amount of points you'll need and how much spending that requires.
 Check how these values measure up between programs so you can apply for the card that offers the greatest value based on your spending and reward goals.